andy-she-hoi/AWS-CICD/Back-end/README.md

 ## Dcokerfile

-Please note that the node version may change
+Please note that the node version and ENV may change

+Please ask the developer for the container port which will be used in the EXPOSE clause

 ```
 FROM node:16-alpine as build